quek-group/Dielectric-function/README.md

 # Dielectric-function
+How to use the code?
+------------------------
 This is my first time using github.
-So I guess this file is used to tell th epublic how to use my code.
+So I guess this file is used to tell the public how to use my code.
 Right?
 Lest's start.
-------------------------

 1. Authority.
 This code using the formula in eps_man (manual of epsilon) of Quantum Espresso.
 So if you use it, please cite